Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: Propagation effects in the 2DTS maps: the case of Josephson plasmons

 In full analogy with the diamagnetic electronic kernel in Eq.\ \ref{eq:k3diasemi}, also Eq.\ \ref{eq:2pk} depends on a single frequency, corresponding in the experiment to the sum of the frequencies of the two photons exciting the two plasmons.
-To compute the full 2D map we can then symmetrize the diamagnetic kernel in Eq.\ \ref{eq:2pk} by means of the general expression in Eq.\ \ref{eq:chi3sy}, exactly as we did in Eq.\ \ref{eq:diasym}.
+To compute the full 2D map we can then symmetrize the diamagnetic kernel in Eq.\ \ref{eq:2pk} exactly as we did in Eq.\ \ref{eq:diasym}.
 We then obtain the kernel determining the nonlinear current originated from two interactions with $A_0$ and one with $A_\tau$

 Using again the symmetry in Eq.\ \ref{eq:j00tau} upon replacement $\omega\to\omega_t-\omega_\tau-\omega$ we can show that the first two terms of the previous sum are actually equal.
 As it happened before, the form of the kernel $K^{(3),2\text{p}}_\mathcal{S}(\omega_t-\omega_\tau,\omega,\omega_\tau-\omega)$ entering the response from one interaction with $A_0$ and two with $A_\tau$ is obtained by switching $\omega_\tau\leftrightarrow\omega_t-\omega_\tau$ in the previous expression.